-Altering the eye of your subject gives you a major bang for your Halloween buck.
+When it comes to easy Halloween photo effects, altering the eye of your subject gives you a major bang for your creepy buck.
 Here are expert tips from PicMonkey designer Jen Shetterly, on how to get realistic but dramatic looks from all the eye overlays.

 “Don’t be afraid to experiment,” says Jen.
 “Try all different types of eye overlays, and mix and match from different themes.”
 Zombie eye on a Vampire: heckyeah!
 And color outside the lines.
 Your iris – especially black ones or unnaturally light ones – look great filling the entire space between the lids.